Out-of-the-box: Black-box Causal Attacks on Object Detectors: Results

+\textbf{Limitations}: \blackcatt requires \mspss.
+To the best of our knowledge, only \rex provides \mspss directly.
+The \rex algorithm is modular, however, allowing us to apply its \msps extraction mechanism to saliency maps produced by other tools (such as DRISE).
+The extraction algorithm works best when the saliency map is not `noisy', \ie containing spurious or misleading saliency attribution~\cite{chockler2024causal}.
+In the event that the \xai tool provides extremely noisy rankings, \blackcatt will not function well.
+This is a limitation of the \xai tool.
 Absolute success rates and distortion budgets vary with architecture and domain: the transformer-based detector (RT-DETR) was empirically more robust to localized perturbations than single-stage detectors.
 Our experiments are on COCO; more cross-domain validation is required to claim generality.

 The problem of \emph{over-determination} is well known in the literature of causality~\cite{Hal19}.
-As~\citet{CKK25} show for image classifiers, many images have multiple, independent, \mspss.
-We know of no comparable work on \od, so we restrict ourselves to attacking one \msps only in \blackcatt.
+As shown in~\cite{CKK25} for image classifiers, many images have multiple, independent, \mspss. \blackcatt only attacks one \msps as we know of no tool capable of produces multiple \mspss for \od.
 If the abundance of \mspss for \od is similar to that observed for image classifiers, this would go some way to explain why our causal attacks are not always successful: we have not discovered and attacked all relevant causes.

-\paragraph*{Future Work} We can extend \blackcatt to manage the interaction between multiple detections.
-While there is nothing in the approach or algorithms that render this problematic, making the attacks efficient on multiple goals remains to be studied.

-We consider only sufficient pixel sets. \rex can also compute necessary and sufficient pixel sets~\cite{kelly2025causal}.
-These carry more information than \mspss and should increase the success rate of \blackcatt.
-Our findings suggest several practical directions for improving robustness and deployment practices. \blackcatt may be used in adversarial training to focus regularization on \mspss and surrounding context.
-Moreover, systematically analyzing \mspss that lie outside the bounding box may reveal more information about model behavior and bounding box calculation.
+In our main experiments, we limit ourselves to images with one detection only.
+This was to make result analysis easier.
+We also ran a small experiment ($200$ images) with multiple detections and found results similar to those present here (see supplementary material).